folio-org/stripes-smart-components/lib/SearchAndSort/readme.md

-browseOnly | boolean | If true, the component will not show or navigate to record information on selection pagingCanGoNext | boolean | If the "Next" button should be clickable on the `<MultiColumnList>` pagingCanGoPrevious | boolean | If the "Previous" button should be clickable on the `<MultiColumnList>`
+browseOnly | boolean | If true, the component will not show or navigate to record information on selection pagingCanGoNext | boolean | If the "Next" button should be clickable on the `<MultiColumnList>` pagingCanGoPrevious | boolean | If the "Previous" button should be clickable on the `<MultiColumnList>` paneTitleRef | ref | Grab a ref to the pane's title element

 See ui-users' top-level component [`<Users.js>`](https://github.com/folio-org/ui-users/blob/master/Users.js) for an example of how to use `<SearchAndSort>`.